Poland's Meronk surges to Irish Open win

 For a while, it looked as though Fox would avenge his 2018 Irish Open play-off defeat at Ballyliffin as the 35-year-old raced through the field on another day of low scoring in County Kilkenny.

-Fox, 35, eagled the par-five 17th to reach 18-under but dropped a shot after missing the green.
+Fox, 35, eagled the par-five 17th to reach 18 under but dropped a shot after missing the green.

 Meronk's response was emphatic.
 Trailing Fox by one, the 29-year-old drained a 24-foot putt for a birdie on 15 and backed it up with another gain on the next to move into the outright lead.